magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_the-flood-of-sensuality.md

 those things, and even want to get back and soak in there yourself.
 Why don’t you see the danger of it and the benefit of the practice?

 You see?
-That’s .
+That’s *bhava*.
 The root is right there, it revolves around that.
 The Buddha taught to contemplate this point.
 People think about it but still don’t see.
 They’re all getting ready to go back there again.
 They know that it wouldn’t be very comfortable in there, to put their necks in the noose is really uncomfortable, yet they still want to lay their heads in there.
 Why don’t they understand this?
 This is where wisdom comes in, where we must contemplate.

 When I talk like this people say, ‘If that’s the case then everybody would have to become monks, and then how would the world be able to